Adventure and Northern Lights in Yukon

 Day 5 Whitehorse

-Another highlight of this tour will be this full day dog sledding tour along the Takhini River and into the Ibex Valley west of Whitehorse.
-First we'll be introduced to the many dogs and instructions will be given about mushing and safety on the trail.
-Then we'll be assigned our team of from 4 to 6 dogs and off we go!
-We'll follow well prepared trails and our guides will make sure that we are always in control of our teams.
-Lunch will be served along the trail when both, we and the dogs need a well deserved break.
-By late afternoon we'll return to the kennel for a mug of coffee or hot chocolate before we'll return to the hotel.
-Fourth night aurora viewing: 21h30 pm.
-Return to hotel around 2h00 am.
-Night at the River View Hotel or similar.
-(B, L)
+Another highlight of this tour will be this half-day dog sledding tour along the Takhini River and into the Ibex Valley west of Whitehorse.
+First you'll be introduced to the many dogs and instructions will be given about mushing and safety on the trail.
+Then you'll be assigned a team of from 4 to 6 dogs and off you go!
+You'll follow well prepared trails and guides will make sure that you are always in control of your teams.
+After having enjoying the beautiful scenry of the region, you have the time for relax at the hotel and take a nap before going on your evening adventure.
+Enjoy youy fourth and last night aurora viewing that begins at 9:30 PM.
+You'll return to your hotel around 2:00 AM.

 Accommodation: Hotel